Get Active Outdoors

 - Walking to health Even taking a simple stroll to your local shops can really lift your mood and get the blood pumping.
 If you’re just starting on your journey to get active, then walking is a great way to build your fitness.
 You don’t need any special equipment, and there are plenty of great local health walks across the region.

 - Beginner running Groups like Alton Rookie Runners really show how inspirational group exercise can be, especially for those looking to build confidence, return from illness or injury or just start on their fitness journey.
-Take a look at RunTogether in useful links to find your nearest running group or contact Ruth Crawford.
+Take a look at RunTogether in useful links to find your nearest running group or contact Ruth Miller.

 Take a look at our activity finder in useful links to find an activity near you.